00

 5. Promoting Your Sale

-Don’t just rely on your website to attract customers—use email marketing, social media, and Google Ads to promote your BOGO sale.
-You can also use banners and pop-ups on your website to grab visitors’ attention and drive conversions.
+Don’t rely only on your website—use email, social media, and Google Ads to promote your BOGO sale.
+Add banners and pop-ups on your site to catch visitors’ attention and boost sales.

 6. Upsell and Cross-sell